 3. Be Available for your users 24 x 7

 The other benefit of having a video knowledge base on your website is that you can make it available anytime, even if you are not online.
 Your customers may not be in the same time zone as you are.
 With a self-service video knowledge base hosted on your website, you can give them the answers they are looking for at their convenience and preferred time.

 A study reveals that 65% of people are visual learners.
-Hence including videos in your knowledge base is a brilliant way of ensuring great customer service over an engaging medium.
-When your users are empowered with a self-service video knowledge base that is available for them all the time and answers their questions simply and engagingly, they will have a great experience with your business, which will result in a loyal customers, in the long run, resulting in a lower churn rate.
+Hence, including videos in your knowledge base is a brilliant way of ensuring great customer service over an engaging medium.
+When your users are empowered with a self-service video knowledge base that is available for them all the time and answers their questions simply and engagingly, they will have a great experience with your business, which will result in loyal customers in the long run, resulting in a lower churn rate.

 Here are some common pain points for content creators:

 1. Lack of time and Technical Knowledge